Spherical-S/Capn-Valorant-Statistics-App/README.md

 I am a begginer python programmer with little expirience with creating UI's so it is not super polished, but I will continue to update the app to the users standards!
+That being said, if you have a suggestion or found a bug/glitch, please contact me on discord (tiddybite#6304)